Tyranni

 The Tyranni (suboscines) are a suborder of passerine birds that includes more than 1,000 species, a large majority of which are South American.
 It is named after the type genus Tyrannus.
 These have a different anatomy of the syrinx musculature than the oscines (songbirds of the larger suborder Passeri), hence the common name of suboscines.

 The suboscines originated in South America about 50 million years ago and dispersed into the Old World likely via a trans-Atlantic route during the Oligocene.
 Their presence in the early Oligocene of Europe is well documented by several fossil specimens.

 Systematics

 The suborder Tyranni is divided into two infraorders: the Eurylaimides and the Tyrannides.
 The New Zealand wrens in the family Acanthisittidae are placed in a separate suborder Acanthisitti.

 The phylogenetic relationships of the 16 families in the Tyranni suborder is shown below.
-The cladogram is based on a large molecular genetic study by Carl Oliveros and collaborators published in 2019: The families and the species numbers are from the list maintained by the International Ornithologists' Union (IOC).
+The cladogram is based on a large molecular genetic study by Carl Oliveros and collaborators published in 2019: The families and the species numbers are from the taxonomy published by AviList in 2025.

 The Eurylaimides contain the Old World suboscines – mainly distributed in tropical regions around the Indian Ocean – and a single American species, the sapayoa: